laperex/YTMusicAPI/README.md

 ## TODO

 - Figure out a way to Log in without needing to manually pass in the headers.
-  - Current workaround is by using a puppeteer program to automate a browser.
+  - Current workaround is by using a puppeteer program to automate a browser login.
 Slow but acceptable.
 - Add More Functionality
   - Searching
   - Get Artist Data